artfauq/generator-exprest-api/README.md

 yo exprest-api
 ```

-**NOTE:** There is no need to create a new folder before running the command, the generator will do it for you.
+**NOTE:** No need to create a new folder before running the command, the generator will do it for you.

 ## License